oa-333/elog/README.md

 Unless configuring life-sign reporting frequently during ongoing ELog operation, there is no need to set m_lifeSignGCPeriodMillis and m_lifeSignGCTaskCount, as they are tuned for infrequent life-sign reporting configuration changes.

 It is possible to disable life-sign reporting altogether (even though compiled with ELOG_ENABLE_LIFE_SIGN=ON) by setting m_enableLifeSignReport to false before calling elog::initialize();

+### Resolving Life-Sign Thread Configuration Deadlocks

+As the mechanism used for configuring life-sign report for named threads involves sending signals/APCs, it is possible that the call to configure a named thread would deadlock, since the target thread is not pulling queued signals/APCs.
+For this reason, an API was added to install a helper object to notify a target thread.
+This allows ELog to invoke the notifier after queueing a signal/APC for configuration request on the target thread.
+The API for that is:

+- setCurrentThreadNotifier()
+- setThreadNotifier()

+The API allows for each thread to install the notifier required to wake up the thread from sleep/wait and executing queued signals/APCs.
+Alternative a notifier can be installed for a thread by name.
+This requires that the thread first configure its name by calling @ref setCurrentThreadName().

 #### Inspecting Shared Memory Segments